 Group calendars and Public Folder Calendars cannot be published or shared.

 Open the Shared Calendar File

 Although you can open the .ics file as a published calendar on Apple devices and in Outlook desktop, it's a read-only calendar.
-If you open it in OWA it's stored in your mailbox and is available everywhere you open your mailbox.
-If you use the Outlook app, you'll need to add it to OWA as you can't subscribe to calendars separately.
+If you open the sharing invitation or iCalendar link in Outlook on the web, it's stored in your mailbox and is available everywhere you open your mailbox.
+If you use the Outlook app for iOS or Android, you'll need to add the calendar to Outlook on the web as you can't subscribe to calendars separately.

 - Right click on a Calendar group